Decolonisation of Africa: French colonial empire

-Geographic distribution of Europeans and their descendants on the African continent in 1962.
+Geographic distribution of Europeans and their descendants on the African continent in 1962:

 The French colonial empire began to fall during World War II when the Vichy France regime controlled the Empire.
 One after another, most of the colonies were occupied by foreign powers with Japan in Indochina, Britain in Syria, Lebanon, and Madagascar, the United States and Britain in Morocco and Algeria, and Germany and Italy in Tunisia.
 Control was gradually reestablished by Charles de Gaulle, who used the colonial bases as a launching point to help expel the Vichy government from Metropolitan France.
 De Gaulle, together with most Frenchmen, was committed to preserving the Empire in its new form.
 The French Union, included in the Constitution of 1946, nominally replaced the former colonial empire, but officials in Paris remained in full control.
 The colonies were given local assemblies with only limited local power and budgets.
 A group of elites, known as evolués, who were natives of the overseas territories but lived in metropolitan France emerged.

 De Gaulle assembled a major conference of Free France colonies in Brazzaville, in central Africa, in January–February 1944.
 The survival of France depended on support from these colonies, and De Gaulle made numerous concessions.
 These included the end of forced labour, the end of special legal restrictions that applied to natives but not to whites, the establishment of elected territorial assemblies, representation in Paris in a new "French Federation", and the eventual representation of Sub-Saharan Africans in the French Assembly.
 However, Independence was explicitly rejected as a future possibility:

 The ends of the civilizing work accomplished by France in the colonies excludes any idea of autonomy, all possibility of evolution outside the French bloc of the Empire; the eventual Constitution, even in the future of self-government in the colonies is denied.

 Conflicts

 After World War II ended, France was immediately confronted with the beginnings of the decolonisation movement.
 In Algeria demonstrations in May 1945 were repressed with an estimated 20,000-45,000 Algerians killed.
 Unrest in Haiphong, Indochina, in November 1945 was met by a warship bombarding the city.
 Paul Ramadier's (SFIO) cabinet repressed the Malagasy Uprising in Madagascar in 1947.
 French officials estimated the number of Malagasy killed from as low as 11,000 to a French Army estimate of 89,000.

-In Cameroon, the Union of the Peoples of Cameroon's insurrection which began in 1955 headed by Ruben Um Nyobé, was violently repressed over two years, with perhaps as many as 100,000 people killed.
+In Cameroon, the Union of the Peoples of Cameroon's insurrection which began in 1955 headed by Ruben Um Nyobè, was violently repressed over two years, with perhaps as many as 100,000 people killed.